mayarangarajan/webappdevproject1/README.md

 3) How individuals will be held accountable:
 Please do your work
 If you fail to do so, you have to pay the other person $5?
+Or make them listen to https://www.youtube.com/watch?v=dQw4w9WgXcQ

 4) How to handle conflict when it arises:
 1. Push and pull at differnet types